 - The individual interview: You will meet with a group of professional staff members and RAs and be asked a series of questions.
 Individual interviews will be held the same day as the group interviews.

 No. Information sessions are highly encouraged, but not mandatory.
-There will be three information sessions to choose from.

 It could.
 Each individual's financial aid package is different.
 To determine if it will affect your situation specifically, call the Office of Financial Aid at (401) 341-2901.